This is a substantial reworking of a previous draft chapter for the Oxford Handbook of Philosophy and Psychiatry.

 Science aims at knowledge that is objective in the sense of being intersubjectively certifiable, independently of individual opinion or preference, on the basis of data obtainable by suitable experiments or observations.
 This requires that the terms used in formulating scientific statements have clearly specified meanings and be understood in the same sense by all those who use them. [ibid: 318]

-He commends the use of operational definitions (following Bridgman’s book The Logic of Modern Physics [Bridgman 1927]), although he emphasises that in psychiatry the kind of measurement operations in terms of which concepts would be defined would have to be construed loosely and this view has been influential up to the present WHO psychiatric taxonomy in ICD-10.
+He commends the use of operational definitions (following Bridgman’s book The Logic of Modern Physics [Bridgman 1927]), although he emphasises that in psychiatry the kind of measurement operations in terms of which concepts would be defined would have to be construed loosely.
+This view has been influential up to the present WHO psychiatric taxonomy in ICD-10.

 The second reason for the emphasis on reliability and hence operationalism was a parallel influence from within American psychiatry that shaped the writing of DSM-III.
 Whilst DSM-I and DSM-II had drawn heavily on psychoanalytic theoretical terms, the committee charged with drawing up DSM-III drew on the work of a group of psychiatrists from Washington University of St Louis.
 Responding in part to research that had revealed significant differences in diagnostic practices between different psychiatrists, the ‘St Louis group’, led by John Feighner, published operationalised criteria for psychiatric diagnosis.
 The DSM-III task force replaced reference to Freudian aetiological theory with more observational criteria.
 The task force leader, Robert Spitzer, later reported: ‘With its intellectual roots in St. Louis instead of Vienna, and with its intellectual inspiration drawn from Kraepelin, not Freud, the task force was viewed from the outset as unsympathetic to the interests of those whose theory and practice derived from the psychoanalytic tradition.’
 [Bayer and Spitzer 1985: 188 quoted in Shorter 1997: 301-2].

 This stress on operationalism has had an effect on the way that criteriological diagnosis is codified in DSM and ICD manuals.
 Syndromes are described and characterised in terms of disjunctions and conjunctions of symptoms.
 The symptoms are described in ways influenced by operationalism and with as little aetiological theory as possible.
 (That they are neither strictly operationally defined nor strictly aetiologically theory free is not relevant here.)
 Thus one can think of such a manual as providing guidance for, or a justification of, a diagnosis offered by saying that a subject is suffering from a specific syndrome.
-Thus, presented with an individual, the diagnosis of a specific syndrome is justified because he or she has enough of the relevant symptoms which can be, as closely as possible, ‘read off’ the subject.
+Presented with an individual, the diagnosis of a specific syndrome is said to be justified because he or she has enough of the relevant symptoms which can be, as closely as possible, ‘read off’ from their presentation.
 Such an approach to psychiatric diagnosis plays down the role of individual judgement or tacit knowledge amongst clinicians.